izo0x90/snake-toy-vm/README.md

   - 8 bit PIC (In progress)

 *It's all virtual machines in virtual machins in virtual machines ... and soon Transformer models infrencing the output of virtual machines ... - Probaly someone*

 <p align="center">
   <img src="screen_shot.png" width="500">
 </p>

+## Why?
+Writing a VM in a language that runs in a VM and has no business having a VM written in :feelsgood:!
+Possibly educational for someone :suspect:?
+If you grew up learning to code in the 90's you get it.

 ## Install